omarathon/riot-api-crawler/README.md

 ## Examples

-One may find an examplar use of the Crawler within Example.java.
+One may find examplar uses of the Crawler within the examples directory:

+ - Example.java: an examplar use of the Crawler, which:
+   - Only crawls Matches that are at least 20 minutes long,
+   - Only crawls Summoners that are at least level 30,
+   - Only processes 5 recent Matches for each crawled Summoner,
+   - Formats each Match into a set of statistics for both teams, and stores the results in JSON files within a given directory.

 ## Dependencies
 This project was developed via Maven, and used the following dependencies as libraries: